Scroll to top

 Accommodation and food

 Accommodation and food are provided by the hosting organization.
 The volunteers can help with the cooking or the dish is made together by the volunteers.
 The accommodation is usually not very luxurious and volunteers sleep in school, tents or gyms.
-In some case it is good to bring your own sleeping bag and groundsheet and in other case you will be accommodated with host family.
+In some cases it is necessary to bring your own sleeping bag and camping mat and in other cases you will be accommodated with a host family.

 Why to go on a workcamp?